Create the cutest Valentine’s Day Preschool Craft with this cute heart caterpillar! It’s easy to create, fun for kids and excellent number practice!

 - Crayons or marker to draw in legs

-- Glue stick and/or Elmer’s Glue
+- Glue Sticks and/or Glue

 Start by having your preschooler put the hearts in the correct order using the numbers or rainbow colors.
 Next, have them glue the hearts down using a glue stick or Elmer’s Glue.
-Googley eyes and fun antennae can be added using Elmer’s Glue.
+Googly eyes and fun antennae can be added using Elmer’s Glue.
 Great practice for “Just a dot, not a lot!”.
 Finally, once everything is glued down, kids can use crayons or markers to draw legs and a smile!
 Kids can decorate the rest of the page with doodles, stickers or stamps :)